flowdock/api-docs/docs/Authentication.md

 # Authentication

-There are three ways to authenticate with the Flowdock API:
+There are three ways to authenticate as a user with the Flowdock API:

 1. OAuth 2.0
 2. User credentials with HTTP Basic Authentication
 3. API token with HTTP Basic Authentication.

 Most applications should use OAuth 2.0 as it doesn't store passwords locally and does not require users to have a separate password for Flowdock.

+Integrations can use [flow tokens](#source-token) from configured sources to authenticate to some resources.

 <div id="/oauth2"></div>
 ## OAuth 2.0